unimib-datAI/mantistable-ui-docs/docs/sti/default-sti-approach.md

 ## s-elBat

-**s-elBat**  (the name comes from taBle-s and Semantic Entity Linking to BAtch Table) is a supervised and unsupervised STI approach.It incorporates various strategies to address all STI challenges.
+**s-elBat** (the name comes from taBle-s and Semantic Entity Linking to BAtch Table) is a supervised and unsupervised STI approach.it incorporates various strategies to address all STI challenges.

 <img src="/mantistable-ui-docs/img/selbat.png" height="100"></img>